-In FY21, Illinois Public Media will focus on several infrastructure projects that will prepare the organization to be compatible with the upcoming change to the new broadcast standard, ATSC 3.0.
-The organization will continue to work on the technological infrastructure of all our platforms.
-Furthermore, Illinois Public Media will hope to be hiring several new staff in the human resources, content creation, programming department, and in classical music content creation throughout the rest of FY21, increasing capacity for local content creation and support.
+In FY22, Illinois Public Media will continue to focus on several infrastructure projects that will prepare the organization to be compatible with the upcoming change to the new broadcast standard, ATSC 3.0.
+The organization will continue to work on the technological infrastructure and capacity of workflow of all our platforms.
+Furthermore, Illinois Public Media hopes to hire several new staff in the digital team, video content creation, and in classical music content creation throughout the rest of FY22, increasing capacity for local content creation and support.